arinze96/reeple-assessment-arinze-edmund/README.md

 5. NetInfo: For detecting network status and handling offline scenarios.
 6. React Query for API Calls

+## Folder Structure
-This project is structure in such a way that api calls are done used react-query and data is returned and saved in a state which are used to calculate the exchange rate

-every essential part of the project frontend lives in the src folder
+This project is structure in such a way that api calls are done used react-query and data is returned and saved in a state which are used to calculate the exchange rate every essential part of the project frontend lives in the src folder

-which houses::-->>
-component folder::-->> this holds all the custom components that is reused in the project constants folder::-->> this holds all the constant data that is reused does not change for the entirerity of the project mock folder ::-->> this holds all the mock data that is used in place of data that is meant to come from an api endpoint navigation ::-->> this is thesection where all the navigation codes of react navigation library is written which controls how you move around the app screens ::-->> this folder contains all the frontend screens and implentation of business login of the app store ::--> this contains the redux store and all the reducers and every other technology for persisting data theme ::--> contains styles parameters such as colors, shadows etc types ::-->> this is a folder for setting typescript types utils ::->> this holds vital custom functions used for varius
+- **component folder**
+  This holds all the custom components that are reused in the project.

+- **constants folder**
+  This holds all the constant data that is reused and does not change for the entirety of the project.

+- **mock folder**
+  This holds all the mock data used in place of data meant to come from an API endpoint.

+- **navigation**
+  This section contains all the navigation code from the React Navigation library, which controls how you move around the app.

+- **screens**
+  This folder contains all the frontend screens and the implementation of business logic for the app.

+- **store**
+  This contains the Redux store, all the reducers, and other technologies for persisting data.

+- **theme**
+  This folder contains style parameters such as colors, shadows, etc.

+- **types**
+  This folder is used for setting TypeScript types.

+- **utils**
+  This holds vital custom functions used for various tasks.